cosarara/fucking-weeb/README.md

 Also you probably want to first do [this][chicken-install], but using chicken/8 instead of 6 and in ~/.local instead of ~/myeggs.

+bind will try to install a binary in /usr/bin even with CHICKEN_REPOSITORY and all, so use "chicken-install -p ~/.local bind".

 Then build the thing:

 $ make